twitter-dart/twitter-oauth2-pkce/README.md

 </p>

 <p align="center">
-  <b>The Easiest Way to Authenticate with OAuth 2.0 PKCE for Twitter API 🐦</b>
+  <b>The Optimized and Easiest Way to Authenticate with OAuth 2.0 PKCE for Twitter API 🐦</b>
 </p>

 ---